 Tom Cruise and Nicole Kidman, what happened to their love?

 Today, Tom Cruise turns 60 and it is inevitable to remember all the romantic relationships he has had throughout his life, especially the love story with Nicole Kidman.
 They were one of the most important couples internationally.
 One of those loves that are never forgotten, especially for the followers of both.
-Still, to this day, it remains unknown what happened between the two since we remember that after announcing their separation, the two children they adopted chose to stay with the actor.
+Still, to this day, what happened between the two remains unknown, since we remember that after announcing their separation, the two children they adopted chose to stay with the actor.

 Their eyes met on the set of ‘Days of Thunder’ and on December 24, 1990 they said ‘I do’ at a chapel in Telluride, Colorado.
 Their love crossed the screen and during the months in which they were together, they walked all the red carpets, wasting style and demonstrating in front of all the cameras the great love that existed between them.